epezent/implot/README.md

 If you want to test ImPlot quickly, consider trying [mahi-gui](https://github.com/mahilab/mahi-gui), which bundles ImGui, ImPlot, and several other packages for you.

-## Installing implot using vcpkg
+## Installing ImPlot using vcpkg

-You can download and install implot using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:
+You can download and install ImPlot using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:

 ```bash
 git clone https://github.com/Microsoft/vcpkg.git